Skip to content

 Leadership

 Dr. Taimi Olsen, the Executive Director of OTEI, is the former director of the University of Tennessee, Knoxville's Teaching and Learning Center.
-With her combined prior experience and Doctorate degree in American Literature from UNC-Chapel Hill, she offers a uniquely keen eye for the developmental resources and services provided by OTEI.
+With her combined prior experience and Doctorate degree in American and Modern Literature from UNC-Chapel Hill, she offers a uniquely keen eye for the developmental resources and services provided by OTEI.
 Dr. Olsen has worked in higher education for over 30 years with a focus on developing and teaching general education and major courses, leading a department and a school and completing research in her discipline (E.E.
 Cummings and Modernism).
-In addition to her efforts, she is also an affiliate faculty member of Clemson's Department of English.
+As OTEI's director, she serves on national professional development committees and publishes in educational development journals.
+In addition to her efforts, she is an affiliate faculty member of Clemson's Department of English.

 Key Partners